robotixdevteam/robotix_openbot/controller/node-js/README.md

 # OpenBot Nodejs Controller

-Last updated: Dec 20, 2021
+Last updated: July 8, 2022

 ## Nomenclature

 Here are some terms we will be using in this document:

-* ```Robot, bot``` - this is the Android software running on the phone on the [OpenBot](https://www.openbot.org/) vehicle.
+* ```Robot, bot``` - this is the Android software running on the phone on the OpenBot vehicle.
 * ```Server``` - the node server, the server part of this project
 * ```Client, UI``` - this is the client part of this project.
 It runs in the browser.

 ## Introduction

-This is a [Node.js](https://nodejs.org/) based project acting as a controller for the [OpenBot](https://www.openbot.org/) vehicle.
+This is a [Node.js](https://nodejs.org/) based project acting as a controller for the OpenBot vehicle.
 The software comprises two parts - a server and a client.
 The server is a Node.js application running on a computer on the same network as the Robot.
 The client part runs in the browser.

 Here is a screenshot of the browser: